Bad on-site and off-site SEO can have both a negative impact on your search visibility and user experience.

 Many marketers are afraid of technical SEO fixes because they are often site-wide problems (as opposed to individual page issues) and can take technical know-how to uncover.
 But, many of these technical issues aren’t as intimidating as they seem.

 Let’s talk about broken links and dodgy redirects.
 It’s only natural that, as your business and content marketing efforts grow, your website will too.
-As such, it can be hard to keep track of links to outdated content or missing URLs.
-Redirects are perfect for managing dead pages, for consolidating multiple pages, and when migrating your website seamlessly.
+As such, it can be hard to keep track of links you create on your pages to missing URLs, which come up as 404 pages.

 Fixing broken links, also known as 404s, is easy.
 You just need to use SEMrush or a similar tool to conduct an audit and it'll flag broken links.
 You can then manually correct them by amending the link to the correct (unbroken) link, removing the link entirely, or redirecting the link.